kasimakhtar/KasimAkhtar/output/python-series.md

 def series_sum(n):

-  # Start by creating a list for the series
   x = []

-  # Add the series values to the list
   for i in range(n):
     y = (i * 2 + (i + 1))**-1
     x.append(y)

-  # Add the series together
   m = round(sum(x), 2)

-  # Specify the different scenarios
   if n <= 0:
     print("0.00")
   elif n == 1: